andrewnick/pb-blog/content/posts/2020-04-13-remutaka-incline-loop.md

 date: 2020-04-12T21:59:58.084Z
 description: >-
-  Day trip from Lower Hutt down the Wainuiomata Valley and around the coast to the Wairarapa returning via the Remutaki incline.
+  Day trip from Lower Hutt down the Wainuiomata Valley and around the coast to the Wairarapa returning via the Remutaka incline in Jan 2020.
 category: Cycle
 tags:
   - bike packing